ratschlab/metagraph/metagraph/docs/source/quick_start.rst

 .. note::
     As noted above in section :ref:`graph_cleaning`, the command ``metagraph clean`` does not actually do any cleaning or k-mer filtering unless additional cleaning parameters are passed to it.
-Thus, the set of contigs extracted by the command above will actually cover all the k-mers from the de Bruijn graph ``graph.dbg``.
+Thus, the set of contigs extracted by the command above will cover all the k-mers from the de Bruijn graph ``graph.dbg``.

 Then, these contigs written to file ``contigs.fasta.gz`` and the counts associated with their k-mers to ``contigs.kmer_counts.gz``